resknow/form/README.md

 ```

 #### Group field
-Allows you to group multiple fields in to a single row, uses CSS Grid by default but you can role your own styles if you need to.
+Allows you to group multiple fields, it uses CSS Grid by default but you can role your own styles if you need to.

-__Note:__ Grid layouts only support up to 4 fields at the moment.
+__Note:__ Grid layouts only support up to 4 fields in a row.
 ```yaml

     # Content field